 Schedule an appointment with our specialist.

 Work towards taking challenging classes.
-Most schools offer Advanced Placement classes or honor classes that would look great on college transcripts.
+Most schools offer Advanced Placement classes or Honors classes that would look great on college transcripts.
 Reach out to your guidance counselors to help map out what is best for you.

 College admission officers will notice.
 Feel like your grades aren’t up to snuff?
 Don’t get discouraged.
 There are colleges for just about every type of student.
 You just need to find the right one for you.